jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough-sklearn/README.md

  https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu

 2. When your VM is ready use Azure Portal Cloud Shell to install and configure AML Widgets.
 This step is a temporary workaround.
-The next release will include pre-installed AML Widgets.
+The next release of DSVM will include pre-installed AML Widgets.

 ```
 # Logon to your VM